Cold Sores: Causes, Symptoms, and Prevention

 Also try to avoid triggers for cold sores, like colds or stressful activities.
 You should also use sunscreen or lip balm on your face to prevent skin damage and cold sores from flaring up.
 Sun exposure can be a trigger for cold sore outbreaks.
 Naturally, you should still avoid sharing razors, silverware, toothbrushes, or other objects that might spread the virus from person to person.

 Have Cold Sores Anyway?
-Try These Treatments
+Try These Remedies

 Once you get cold sores, it’ll take around a week or so on average for them to disappear by themselves.
 All the while, they’ll be painful to the touch and may pop, spreading infected pus to other parts of your mouth and potentially leading to other cold sores.

 Even though there are medications that can help with reducing cold sores symptoms, there are greater herbal options.
-Rather than letting them sit unattended, you can reduce cold sores using a variety of treatment methods.
+Rather than letting them sit unattended, you can reduce cold sores using a variety of methods.
 Here are some home remedies you can try:

 Coconut Oil and Cold Compresses